jbschooley/blog/_posts/2022-11-30-hacking-my-cars-climate-controls-lin-reverse-engineering.md

 Not so in newer cars.
 My current car, a 5th generation Toyota RAV4, won't keep the front or rear defrosters on after restarting the car.
 I installed a remote start system, but without being able to keep the defroster on, it's not very useful.
 I could just as easily start the car myself and then turn on the defroster, but that would require me to go outside earlier than I want to.

 I've been told this is a safety feature (and common on many newer cars, not just my Toyota).
 However, according to [Toyota's website](https://support.toyota.com/s/article/Can-I-control-the-AC-10212?language=en_US), when you remote start the car, "if the outside temperature is less than 41°F, the front and rear defrosters will turn on."
 Ah, so you _can_ remotely defrost the windshield—if you bought a trim level that comes with Toyota's remote start subscription service.
 I didn't.
+(I did want the larger display though, so [I bought and installed one from a junkyard Corolla](https://www.rav4world.com/threads/cheap-audio-plus-8-display-upgrade-with-corolla-radio.322164/#post-2962820).)

 So I've been thinking about how I could hack my car's climate control system to keep the defroster on after restarting the car.